hyperglyph/hyperglyph/README.rst

 how it works
 ------------

-the initial hate.get() gets a serialization of a Root instance. it has callbacks and attributes. these callbacks map to methods at the server, and they can return other resources or json-like data.
+the initial glyph.get() gets a serialization of a Root instance. it has callbacks and attributes. these callbacks map to methods at the server, and they can return other resources or json-like data.